-When you visited Messiah and then decided to enroll here, you probably didn't spend too much time thinking about how the College would handle an emergency, right?
+When you visited Messiah and then decided to enroll here, you probably didn't spend too much time thinking about how the University would handle an emergency, right?
 But, let's be realistic: bad or unexpected things can happen anywhere, at any time.
 So, take a few minutes and peruse this Emergency Response website.
 We want you to be prepared to respond calmly and responsibly to a campus emergency, and this is a great place to start.

 There are some basic things you should know/do: